mcandre/elements-of-commit-style/surgical_strikes.md

 ```

 This ensures other developers, and continuous integration, will only see a single passing commit rather than several failing commits.

+Rebasing can do other powerful edits to the commit history.
+See [Pro Git](http://git-scm.com/book/en/v2/Git-Branching-Rebasing) for more information.